 Wearable Vampire (Yes, Really)

-Burgundy Minimalist: This is for my girlies who want vampire vibes but work in corporate America.
+Burgundy Minimalist: This is for people who want vampire vibes but work in corporate settings.
 Deep burgundy polish on short almond nails with ONE tiny bat or fang detail on your ring finger.
 Sophisticated enough for the office, vampy enough for happy hour.

 Red-to-Black Ombre: Gradient from blood red at the base to black at the tips.
 No extra design needed - the ombre does all the talking.
 This looks absolutely stunning on coffin or almond shapes and works for any occasion.